technofocus-pte/airdy/Lab 5/Lab 5.md

 2. You must authorize your user to upload a blob to the storage account.

-3. Execute the below command to find the IPAddress of the **CloudShell**.
+3. Open the **CloudShell** from the Azure portal and execute the below command to find the IPAddress of the **CloudShell**.

     +++curl -s https://ipinfo.io/ip+++

+    Make a note of the ipaddress in a notepad.

     ![A screenshot of a computer program AI-generated content may be incorrect.](./media/image82.png)

-4. From the Storage account, <st@lab.LabInstanceId>, select Networking under **Security + networking**. **Under Firewalls and virtual networks**, select the option **Enabled from selected virtual networks and IP addresses**.
+5. From the Storage account, st@lab.LabInstanceId, select Networking under **Security + networking**. **Under Firewalls and virtual networks**, select the option **Enabled from selected virtual networks and IP addresses**.

     ![A screenshot of a computer AI-generated content may be incorrect.](./media/image83.png)

-5. Scroll down and under the **Firewall** section, select **Add your Client IP address** and then add the **Cloud Shell’s IP address** under the **Address range**.
+6. Scroll down and under the **Firewall** section, select **Add your Client IP address** and then add the **Cloud Shell’s IP address** under the **Address range**.

     ![](./media/image84.png)

-6. Scroll up and **Save** the changes.
+7. Scroll up and **Save** the changes.

     ![A screenshot of a computer AI-generated content may be incorrect.](./media/image85.png)

-7. Execute the below command to assign **Storage Blob Contributor** role to the user in order to give the logged-in user permission to upload a blob.
+8. From the Cloud Shell, execute the below command to assign **Storage Blob Contributor** role to the user in order to give the logged-in user permission to upload a blob.